Sunday, June 7, 2026

 Art Materials Browse through inspiring art materials right next to original works from one of the world’s greatest living artists.
 Brushes, paints, pens, crayons, pencils, sketch pads and much more, as well as a huge selection of art books.

 The Home Stunning classic, modernist furniture, homewares and designer gifts: in short, everything for the Home.
-Brands include Acme, Alessi, Cassina, Chemex, G-Plan, Fritz Hansen, Knoll, Kartell, Marimekko, Iittala, Ritzenhoff, Vitra plus many more.
+Brands include Acme, Alessi, Cassina, Chemex, G-Plan, Fritz Hansen, Knoll, Kartell, Marimekko, Iittala, Ritzenhoff, Vitra, plus many more.
 This is the place to find the beautiful, the useful and the unusual.

 People + Process Salts History Exhibition.
 People and Process tells the story of the Mill through objects great and small, machinery, clothing and art.
 There is even a precious plate from the lavish opening banquet of 1853, to which Sir Titus Salt invited 2,440 workers and 1,310 guests.
 Sir Titus’s original boardroom furniture is on display.
 A film about the history of the Mill and Village plays in an adjoining room.

-Antique jewellery cycles and trek at Salts mill
+Antique jewellery cycles and trek at Salts Mill

 Carlton Fine Art and Antiques